TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

     </tlLogic>
 </additionals>

-We can see that for each direction we have all maneuvers phase and left turn phase with transition phases inbetween.
+We can see that for each direction we have a phase with all maneuvers, left turn phase plus transition phases inbetween.
 ```
 ![](doc/with_sumo_tls.gif)